Ghostscypher/php-mpesa/mpesa_endpoints.md

     {
         "ShortCode": " ", // The short code of the organization.
         "ResponseType": " ", // Default response type for timeout.
 Can be blank "ConfirmationURL": "http://ip_address:port/confirmation", // Confirmation URL for the client.
-The URL that recieves the complete transaction
+The URL that receives the complete transaction
         "ValidationURL": "http://ip_address:port/validation_url" // Validation URL for the client.
-URL to recieve requests of validating a transaction, whether to allow a trabsaction to proceed or not
+URL to receive requests of validating a transaction, whether to allow a transaction to proceed or not
     }
 ```